PowerShell/PowerShell/docs/installation/linux.md

 ## CentOS 7

-> This package also works on Oracle Linux 7 and Red Hat Enterprise Linux (RHEL) 7.
+> This package also works on Oracle Linux 7.

 ### Installation via Package Repository (preferred) - CentOS 7